Nadia Cassini: Early life and career

-Cassini was born on January 2, 1949, to German American Harrison Müller Sr. (1929–1998) and his Italian American wife, Patricia (who were professional dancers and actors), during a tour in Woodstock, New York.
+Cassini was born on January 2, 1949, to German American Harrison Müller Sr. (1929–1998) and his Italian American wife, Patricia Müller (née Noto) (who were professional dancers and actors), during a tour in Woodstock, New York.
 She left her family at an early age and traveled abroad, working as a stripper.
 She had affairs with many wealthy men including Georges Simenon.
 She moved to Italy in 1968.

 Film career and after

 Cassini obtained her first film roles by 1970, appearing in The Divorce (1970) and playing her first lead role in Piero Vivarelli's Il dio serpente the same year.
-She had roles in films such as Pulp (1972) and Starcrash (1978) before reaching a great success in the commedia sexy all'italiana genre (a series of films starring Lino Banfi between 1979 and 1980), namely L'insegnante balla... con tutta la classe (1979), L'infermiera nella corsia dei militari (1979) and La dottoressa ci sta col colonnello (1980).
+Subsequently, she had roles in films such as Pulp (1972), Emmanuelle's Silver Tongue (1976) and Starcrash (1978) before reaching a great success in the commedia sexy all'italiana genre, particularly in a series of films starring Lino Banfi between 1979 and 1980, namely L'insegnante balla... con tutta la classe (1979), The Nurse in the Military Madhouse (1979), and La dottoressa ci sta col colonnello (1980).

 In the 1980s, after appearing as a showgirl in some successful TV shows such as Drive In and Premiatissima, her face was partially disfigured and her right ear lost in a botched plastic surgery procedure.

 After retiring from the Italian scene, Cassini worked for French television and later returned to the United States.

-In 1978, she released her first album Encounters of a Loving Kid with CDG.
+In 1978, she released her first album Encounters of a Loving Kid on the CDG record label.